jordwest/prism/docs/JOURNAL.md

 # Wednesday 13 Aug 2025

 Got a really nice tooltip system working with Clay.
 Clay is frikking awesome.
 Damn Nic has really outdone himself.

+Fire is working, firebugs work.
+This is just awesome.
+It really feels like this is what I'm meant to be doing.
+Haven't had flow like this in a big project in a loooong time, maybe ever.
+I just can't put it down.

+So now a couple things that I've been putting off keeping niggling at me:

+ - Sprite animations, and replacing the sprite coords with a more fleshed out struct of sprite information (allowing animation frames etc)
+ - Proper turn handling.
+The queue and all that, and probably moving a bunch of logic out into "events" that get queued up.
+The idea being that an incoming message triggers an event on the event queue, then that triggers more events.
+All events should be processed _before_ pulling another message off the message queue.
+That way timing should all be completely deterministic.

+I think I'll start with the sprite animations because I want to get first going.
+Then need to add entity hurt events that are triggered by fire effects on the tile -- this is why I want to refactor turn handling.